 written by Emma Morrow

-Diana Del Angel is a graduate research assistant and NOAA CCME Fellow currently working to obtain her Ph.D. in Coastal Marine System Science with the Socio-Economics Group at Harte Research Institute Gulf of Mexico Studies.
-She has a Master of Science from TAMUCC and a Bachelor of Science in Environmental Science from the University of Texas at Brownsville.
+Diana Del Angel is a Postdoctoral Research Associate with the Socio-Economics Group at Harte Research Institute for Gulf of Mexico Studies.
+She received her PhD and Master of Science from TAMUCC, and a Bachelor of Science in Environmental Science from the University of Texas at Brownsville.
 Her research focuses on understanding the economic impacts of sea level rise and benefits of green infrastructure within the coastal zone.
 During her senior year of undergrad, she developed an interest in understanding coastal changes.
 “I did some mapping and restoration work around beaches, dunes, and coastal wetlands and fell in love with it.”
 She enjoys her field of study and the ability it gives her to explore the impact different environmental factors have on coastal areas.